Top 7 Differences Between Mountain Gorillas Vs Lowland Gorillas

 Despite the family sizes of both the mountain and lowland gorillas, their social behaviors are generally similar and are comprised of a well-laid-out hierarchy that is maintained by a dominant silverback and features strong bonds among the family members.

-Both the gorilla subspecies face different threats and conservation challenges with the mountain gorillas being the critically endangered Gorillas species left about 1,063 individuals in the world and the lowland gorillas having the largest population with about 100,00 to 200,000 individual gorillas left in the wild.
+Both the gorilla subspecies face different threats and conservation challenges, with the mountain gorillas being the critically endangered gorilla species, with about 1,063 individuals in the world, and the lowland gorillas having the largest population, with about 100,000 to 200,000 individual gorillas left in the wild.

-The severe threats to these great apes include poaching for illegal pet trade, human disease outbreaks such as Ebola claiming much of their lives, habitat destruction to agriculture, logging, and mining.
+The severe threats to these great apes include poaching for the illegal pet trade, human disease outbreaks such as Ebola claiming many of their lives, and habitat destruction due to agriculture, logging, and mining.